 Puebla avocados are one of the three main avocado varieties cultivated in Kenya.
 The East African country’s sunny, warm climate and geographical location has established itself to be one of the largest avocado exporters in Africa, shipping fruits to Europe, Asia, and Southeast Asia.
 Avocado cultivation in Kenya is increasing, and approximately seventy percent of the fruits are grown by small scale farms.
 Within Kenya’s avocado production, hass and fuerte avocados are the cash crops, and Puebla avocados are mainly used for rootstock.
 Cultivation using rootstock allows farmers to grow trees with improved disease resistance, preferred tree size, and the trees will begin to bear fruit earlier than if grown from seed.
 Puebla avocados are also consumed locally as the fruits are favored for their rich taste and edible skin.
 In Kenya, avocados are primarily used in fresh side dishes.
 The most popular application is kachumbari, a raw dish comprised of onions, tomatoes, chile peppers, lime juice, cilantro, and avocado.
 Kachumbari is similar to the well-known pico de gallo, but it is consumed as a standalone side dish to roasted meats rather than as a garnish.
 Within the dish, the onions are salted and soaked in water to remove any pungent bitterness, developing a milder flavor that complements the avocado's rich nuttiness.
 Kachumbari is traditionally served with the beloved street food, nyama choma, which is typically roasted goat and beef.

 Puebla avocados are native to Puebla, Mexico, where they have been cultivated since ancient times.
 In 1911, the smooth-skinned variety was introduced to the United States through Carl Schmidt, an employee of the West Indian Nursery in Southern California.
 Schmidt was sent to Mexico by the nursery to find the best Mexican avocados with the hope of bringing samples back to the United States.
 He visited Puebla, a city eighty miles southeast of Mexico City, and brought back what we know today as Puebla avocados.
 The trees flourished in the Southern California soil and were grown and sold mostly for local consumption.
 Over time, as the global commercial market grew for avocados, thicker-skinned hass avocados became favored for cultivation as they were more durable to ship than the delicate Puebla avocado.
 Wildfires in San Diego County also destroyed all but 10 Puebla avocado trees, leaving the variety to be almost non-existent in the United States.
 These few remaining trees have been boarded and protected, and some growers in the area are working on reestablishing the variety.
-The Puebla avocados in the photograph above were grown through Koral’s Tropical Fruit Farm.
-The 30 ft Puebla avocado tree has been growing on the farm for over 50 years and has been labeled as “the 11th tree,” further promoting the restoration of the forgotten variety.
+There is also a single Puebla avocado tree located on a family-owned property in Central Valley, California.
+The tree stands over 9 meters in height and 15 meters in diameter and has been growing on the farm for over 50 years.
+This tree has been affectionately labeled as “the 11th tree,” further promoting the restoration of the forgotten variety.
 Today Puebla avocados are rare in the United States, primarily sold at local farmer’s markets in San Diego and through Specialty Produce.
 The fruits are also found in limited quantities in Mexico and Kenya and are being considered for cultivation in Turkey and Spain.

 Recipes that include Puebla Avocados.
 One is easiest, three is harder.